mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 ### How many sessions will I need?

 This varies considerably depending on the type and duration of your pain, your overall health, and your goals.
 Some patients notice significant improvements within four to six sessions.
 Others benefit from ongoing maintenance physiotherapy — particularly for conditions like arthritis or spinal degeneration where the underlying cause is not reversible.
-Michael will give you an honest estimate at your first visit.
+Micheal will give you an honest estimate at your first visit.

 ### Can a home physio visit help if I also have a condition like arthritis or osteoporosis?

 Absolutely.
-Osteoarthritis and osteoporosis are among the most common conditions Michael treats in the home setting.
+Osteoarthritis and osteoporosis are among the most common conditions Micheal treats in the home setting.
 Exercise is first-line treatment for both — and home-based delivery means the programme can be designed around your actual home environment, your furniture, and your daily routine.

 ---